Veneto Italy is the home region of my family, join me, Maria, in exploring this region...

 Home to one of Italy’s most famous wines named by Dante in the 13th century for its smooth taste.
 Soave is a picturesque walled town, surrounded by rolling hills covered with vineyards and with an impressive castle.
 Well worth a visit.

-A funny little town that likes to imagine it is some sort of mini Venice – it isn’t but I still like the place.
-The fish market is worth seeing and the town has some good seafood restaurants that are a lot cheaper than anything in the heart of Venice.
+Once you are done shopping and sightseeing the town has some really good seafood restaurants that are a lot cheaper than anything in the heart of Venice.

-Apart from being one of the best preserved medieval villages in Italy, Arqua Petrarca has a glorious setting in the Colli Euganei Regional Park and is surrounded by lush green hills.
+Apart from being among the best preserved medieval villages in Italy, Arqua Petrarca has a glorious setting in the lush green hills of the Colli Euganei Regional Park.
 If that isn't enough the best thermo-spas in Italy are a short distance away.

-One of Italy's most charming medieval festivals is held in this village.
+A wonderfully charming medieval festival is held in this village annually.
 Even if you can't visit during festival time you are in for a real treat with quaint cobbled streets, character-filled piazzas and some fabulous restaurants.
 There are also two castles and some wonderful walks in and around the village.

 Arsiero and Posina